Born-Digital-US/isle-ingest-samples/behat/test-inventory.md

 * 3-40	Able to ingest these test COMPOUND OBJECT sample objects?
     * Covered by compound.feature: "Ingest Compound Object Sample Object"
 * 3-41	Able to view a COMPOUND OBJECT object?
-    * TODO - figure out how to view Compound Object
+    * TODO - figure out how to view Compound Object Is this theme specific?
 * 3-42	Able to download a COMPOUND OBJECT object?
     * TODO - figure out how to download Compound Object
 * 3-43	Able to search for newly ingested COMPOUND OBJECT object using Islandora simple search?